hazem-walied/ner-text-classification-pipeline/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

-> If you find this project useful, please consider giving it a ⭐
+## If you find this project useful, please consider giving it a ⭐